antifessional/p6-net-jupyter/docker/README.md

   1.    the CONFIG Directory (Full Path) allows overriding jupyter settings.
 For example by substituting a fixed authentification token.
-There is a demo jupyter_notebook_config.py that you can vopy into it and edit.
+There is a demo jupyter_notebook_config.py that you can copy into it and edit.
   2.    the NOTEBOOKS Directory will hold all notebooks created.
-It is the top directory for the Jupyter server
+It is the top directory for the Jupyter server.